-As a newer brand with many years of skateboarding experience among us, we’re stoked to make it widely known that Lifeblood skateboards are produced in North America by PS Stix.
+As a small independent skateboard brand with many years of skateboarding experience among us, we’re stoked to make it known that Lifeblood Skateboards are produced in North America by PS Stix.
 Over the past twenty-five years lifelong skateboarder and master craftsman “Professor” Paul Schmitt has constructed superior skateboards for numerous premium brands and his proprietary designs have directly affected millions of skateboarders throughout the world.

 As you might already know, I’ve personally skated, tested and endorsed Paul’s skateboards since my years as a professional with his original Schmitt Stix brand.
 PS Stix decks have been performance-proven over the past two and a half decades and have unquestionably established a benchmark of quality craftsmanship by which all other manufactured skateboards are measured.